facebook/docusaurus/admin/extending-remarkable.md

 #### Inline tokens

-Inline tokens are simple tokens that have text as a child.
+Inline tokens are tokens that have text as a child.
 They are leaf nodes, and do not support having additional tokens within.
 An example of this might be `_emphasized text_`, which might be represented as a token of type `em` with contents of `emphasized text`.

 #### Block tokens